Dokploy

 }

-To start saving deployment snapshots for rollbacks:
+To start saving deployment images to your registry for rollbacks:

 1. Navigate to your application